The Influence of Sound and Music

 believes that the sacred chants from different traditions are rich in high-frequency harmonics and have a neurophysiological effect which charges the brain....In particular, Tomatis found that sounds which contain high frequency harmonics, such as those found in Gregorian chants, are extremely beneficial.
 It is these high frequencies (around 8000 hz) which are capable of charging the central nervous system and the cortex of the brain.
 According to Dr. Tomatis, nearly all of the cranial nerves lead to the ear.
 In particular, the ear is understood to be neurologically involved with the optic and oculomotor nerves, and therefore is interrelated with the process of vision and movement.
 The ear is also related to the vagus, or tenth cranial nerve.
 This nerve affects the larynx, the bronchi, the heart and the gastrointestinal tract and thus our voice, our breathing, our heart rate and our digestion are affected by our ears....Everything in the universe is in a state of vibration.
 This includes the human body.
 Every organ, bone, tissue and other part of the body has a healthy resonant frequency.
 When that frequency alters, that part of the body vibrates out of harmony and this is what is termed disease.
 If it were possible to determine the correct resonant frequency for a healthy organ and then project it into that part which is diseased, the organ should return to its normal frequency and a healing should occur....Dr.
 Manners, an English osteopath, has since 1961 been engaged in research into the effects of sound upon the structure and chemistry of the body.
 Working under the premise that disease is an "out of tuneness" of some aspect of the body, Dr. Manners has correlated different harmonic frequencies which are the healthy resonant frequencies of different parts of the body.
 There are frequencies for every organ of the body and for specific diseases.
 There are also frequencies for emotional and mental problems.
 (15)

 Besides their therapeutic effects, sounds and music have been used in religious contexts since prehistoric times.
-Cultures throughout the world have used sound, created by both the human voice and an extraordinary variety of musical instruments, to call forth the spirits of unseen realms, to praise the divine and to awaken the mind to sublime states of spiritual consciousness.
+Cultures worldwide have used sound, created by both the human voice and an extraordinary variety of musical instruments, to call forth the spirits of unseen realms, praise the divine, and awaken the mind to sublime states of spiritual consciousness.

-Equal in power to the different sounds produced by musical instruments are those produced when individuals or groups of people chant, tone or sing.
-Vibrating through the bodies of both the singer and the listener these sounds also have a transformative quality that contributes to the awakening and development of spiritual consciousness.
+Equal in power to the sounds produced by musical instruments are those created when individuals or groups of people chant, tone, or sing.
+Vibrating through the bodies of both the singer and the listener, these sounds also have a transformative quality that contributes to the awakening and development of spiritual consciousness.
 Writing in The Secret Power of Music, David Tame explains…

 The Vedas, the basic scriptures of Hinduism, and among the oldest religious texts in the world were not intended to be read and studied but rather were sacred hymns which were intoned and sung.
 The Upanishads, which form a part of the Vedas, are not poems or written dialogues, but songs.
 Their function was not merely to convey abstract, intellectual wisdom, but literally to release that wisdom as a real and sacred energy.
 Energy was always considered to be released when the magical Sanskrit formulas were vocalized.
 This energy then helped - not only theoretically, but also practically - to create the spiritual states of mind and of life which the words described.
 (16)

-Better-known examples of harmonic chants still being practiced are those of the Islamic Sufis, Gregorian monks and Tibetan Buddhists.
-Nowadays we may listen to such sacred music on records, tapes and CDs.
-However, when they are chanted within the great pilgrimage shrines, their spiritual power, for both musicians and listeners alike, is magically amplified.
-The mosques, cathedrals and temples of olden times, designed and built with sacred geometry, function as resonant sound chambers.
+Better-known examples of harmonic chants still practiced are those of the Islamic Sufis, Gregorian monks, and Tibetan Buddhists.
+Nowadays, we may listen to such sacred music on records, tapes, and CDs.
+However, when they are chanted within the great pilgrimage shrines, their spiritual power is magically amplified for both musicians and listeners alike.
+The mosques, cathedrals, and temples of olden times, designed and built with sacred geometry, function as resonant sound chambers.
 The same mathematical proportions that gave birth to the various sounds were also incorporated into the measurements of the religious structures.
 Sound and structure were simply different manifestations of the same universal mathematical constants.
 Therefore, when people make music within the sacred shrines, the vibratory field manifested by their sounds and the sacred geometry of the structure resonates.
 Out of this resonance comes an awakening and quickening of spiritual consciousness.